What is a Certified Iyengar Yoga Teacher?

 Our Teachers are Certified Iyengar Yoga Instructors.
 Substitute teachers are either certified or working towards certification through IYNAUS.

-Patrina Dobish is a Certified Intermediate Junior 2 Iyengar Yoga teacher, and has studied yoga her entire adult life.
+Patrina Dobish is a Certified Intermediate Junior 3 Iyengar Yoga teacher, and has studied yoga her entire adult life.
 She helped found the Yoga Tree and is the Managing Director.
 Patrina has attended 19 weeks at RIMYI (Ramamani Iyengar Memorial Yoga Institute) learning from Geeta, Prashant and BKS Iyengar.
-Acknowledgement goes out to several stewards of Mr Iyengar, in particular, Laurie Blakeney, Mary Reilly, Patricia Walden, Manouso Manos, Lois Steinberg, and Chris Saudek.
-She’s participated in every Iyengar Yoga Convention held in the United States since 2001, and was at the Estes Park convention where BKS Iyengar taught.
+She continues her study in the US with certified senior Iyengar teachers regularly.

 Patrina feels very lucky to be able to practice and teach yoga.
 Iyengar yoga injects a glimmer of understanding into this subject.
 She brings to her classroom a love of yoga, joy and humor.
 She teaches, as an artisan would work, honing and refining to stabilize and mobilize to integrate the layers of our being.